Open-Source-Bike/Giannis-Personal-Cloud/README.md

 # Giannis-Personal-Cloud
-Code to spin up Giannis Cloud Services in your AWS account.
+Code to spin up Giannis Cloud Services in your own AWS account.